Skip to main content

 • Blue: vigilance, perseverance, and justice

-The United States flag flies at half-staff or at half-mast when the nation or a state is in mourning.
+The American flag flies at half-staff or at half-mast when the country or a state is in mourning.
 The president, a state governor, or the mayor of the District of Columbia can order flags to fly at half-staff.
-Most often, it marks:

-• The death of a government official, military member, or first responder
+• The death of a government official, military member, or emergency first responder

 • A national tragedy